we3lab/eeco/docs/optimize_cost.rst

     # get the charge dictionary
     charge_dict = costs.get_charge_dict(
-        battery.start_dt, battery.end_dt, rate_df, resolution="15m"
+        datetime.datetime(2023, 4, 9), datetime.datetime(2023, 4, 11), rate_df, resolution="1m"
     )

+We are going to evaluate the electricity consumption from only April 9th to April 10th since that is where our synthetic data comes from (https://github.com/we3lab/electric-emission-cost/blob/main/electric_emission_cost/data/consumption.csv).
+You will also see that it is in 1-minute intervals, hence `resolution="1m"`.
-If you print the dictionary, then you should get the following:
+If you print `charge_dict`, then you should get the following:

 .. code-block:: python